+data set.

+BIDRDS.CAT
-The DATA directory has four sub-directories SBDR, LBDR, ABDR, and BIDR which each contain all the data files for the corresponding data set.
-Each directory contains a format file which is referenced by the label files (i.e., BIDR/BIDR.FMT).
-LBDR and BIDR files are compressed with the zip utility so that an entire volume will fit on one

-4.7 Gbyte DVD.
+The DATA directory has five sub-directories SBDR, LBDR, ABDR, ASUM, and BIDR, which together contain all the data products for the volume.
+Each directory contains:

+The data files for the corresponding type of product.
+ABDR, LBDR, and BIDR files are compressed with the "zip" utility so that an entire volume will fit on one 4.7 Gbyte DVD.
 Although we plan to submit our volumes electronically, PDS requires that each volume fit on a single media.

+PDS data set catalog information about the Basic Image Data Record

-Each compressed/uncompressed data file pair has its own detached label which duplicates the information in the label attached to the uncompressed file.
+- Detached labels for each of the compressed ABDR, LBDR, and BIDR files and for each of the ABDR-SUMMARY products.
+Each of the compressed ABDR, LBDR, and BIDR file labels duplicates the information in the label attached to the uncompressed file.
 In this manner, a user can determine whether or not they need a particular data file without unzipping it.
-The detached label also contains all the information necessary to acquire the necessary zip and unzip software and has a keyword REQUIRED\STORAGE\BYTES which specifies the size in bytes of the uncompressed file.
+The detached label also contains all the information necessary to acquire the necessary zip and unzip software and has a keyword REQUIRED_STORAGE_BYTES that specifies the size in bytes of the uncompressed file. - For the SBDR, LBDR, and ABDR directories, a format file that is referenced by the label files (i.e., SBDR/SBDR.FMT).